Sobeston/zig.guide/chapter-1.md

     try expect(t or f);
     try expect(t and !f);

-    // Optionals are coverd in more detail later.
+    // Optionals are covered in more detail later.
     // Just know that in this case optional_to_induce_error.? is a runtime error. const optional_to_induce_error: ?bool = null;
     // None of the below cause an error thanks to short-circuiting.